Dynamic thermalization on noisy quantum hardware

 where $F(\overline{T}) \!=\! -\overline{T} \ln Z(\overline{T})$ is the thermodynamic free energy.
 For several initial states, we determine $\overline{T}$ and plot the KL divergence (\ref{KL}) as a function of time after the quench in Fig.~{\ref{fig:ED}}{\bf e}.
 The KL divergence decays for $t>t_{\rm eq}$ to the value $\sim 10^{-2}$ which quantifies the accuracy of the thermal occupation probabilities.

 Next, we evaluate the equilibrium temperature for $16$ initial states given by the eigenstates of $H_0$.
+Due to energy conservation, if the system thermalizes, one may estimate the equilibrium temperature by matching the initial energy and a canonical ensemble prediction for the total energy:

-Analyzing the equilibrium temperature $\overline{T}$ versus the energy of the initial state $\varepsilon_{\rm in}$ in Fig. \ref{fig:ED}{\bf f}, we observe that the equilibrium temperature is increasing as the initial state's energy is increased up to the middle of the spectrum.
+where the angular brackets denote averaging over realizations of random couplings and $H$ is the total Hamiltonian $H_0+{\cal V}$.
+Solving this equation gives the canonical prediction $T_c$ for the temperature as a function of the initial energy.
+As seen in Fig.~\ref{fig:ED}{\bf f}, the equilibrium temperature $\overline{T}$ determined by fitting the average occupation probabilities in the equilibrium regime agrees well with the canonical temperature $T_c$.
+Analyzing the equilibrium temperature $\overline{T}$ versus the energy of the initial state $\varepsilon_{\rm in}$ in Fig.~\ref{fig:ED}{\bf f}, we observe that the equilibrium temperature is increasing as the initial state's energy is increased up to the middle of the spectrum.
 A subsequent rise of the initial energy changes the equilibrium temperature from plus to minus infinity.
 Temperatures $\pm \infty$ are equivalent and correspond to the maximum value of the thermal entropy that follows the semicircle-like function of the initial state's energy, as shown in Fig.~\ref{fig:ED}{\bf g}.
 Increasing the energy above the half-band decreases the entropy, implying that the negative temperatures appear above $T = +\infty$ in the energy hierarchy \cite{Landau1980, Braun2013}.